linjames0/jameslin.bio/markdown/research.md

 * Researchers have full agency over their own projects
 * Anyone can email him directly anytime
-* Lab members refer to him as just Ed
+* Ed does monthly 1-on-1s with every single lab member

 Through this flat structure, he facilitates highly efficient top-down decision-making and kills seniority politics.
 You don't need to go through a chain of authority to reach him.
 Even undergrads can propose and run their own experiments if the ideas are good.
 It's a highly merit-based culture.